SteveBarnett/Remixing/_thinking/philosophical-systems.md

 - Aesthetics.
 What is beautiful?
 - Ethics.
 What is good?
 - Metaphysics.
 What is real?
-- Epistemology?
+- Epistemology.
 What is true?

 From: [500-Word Philosophy - by Peter N Limberg - Less Foolish](https://lessfoolish.substack.com/p/500-word-philosophy)